Rebecca Graf is a seasoned writer with nearly a decade of experience. She holds degrees in accounting, history, and

 Quilting has been around for almost two thousand years.
 Although you won’t find a two-thousand-year-old quilt at the local antique store, archaeologists have found that quilting was done in Asia and the Middle East centuries ago.
 It is a part of our history.

 Through this artwork, one can trace the development of societies and technology.
 As new developments arose, the quilts changed.
 Quilts are beautiful reflections of the times in which they were made.

 The Early Years of Quilting

 Earlier quilting was not what we think of today.
 Animal furs were used as bed covers instead of handmade quilts.
 Women began to see how they could be created for beauty as well as function.
 Wall hangings might have portions done in quilting to enhance them.
 Formal clothing could be found with quilted breast pieces or even cloaks.
 Quilting was warm and attractive when done right.

-Quilting could be found in many areas of the nobility's home.
+Quilting could be found in many areas of the nobility's homes.
 There were the wall hangings that helped to keep the drafty castle warm, the ornate bodices the women had, and the coats the men wore that signified their rank and prosperity.

 The decorative pieces were smaller and used extremely fine fabric.
 The upper class used quilting on their winter clothing to give them a more elegant look.

 The designs and the quantity of the quilted pieces say quite a bit about history.
 If you ever get the chance to view and touch an actual piece of medieval cloth, don’t pass it up.
 The textures were different.
 The colors were different.
 Each period gave quilting a whole new dimension.

-Each era had their own designs.
+Each era had its own designs.
 You can follow styles and patterns that can be found in architecture and fashion.
 Every era displayed it in the quilts as well.
 As cultures discovered new fabric, their quilting reflected that.